HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 Subscription is a mechanism designed to allow clients to request notifications when an event occurs or data changes.
 It is an active notification system; a FHIR server actively sends notifications as changes occur.
 In the Da Vinci CDex use case, the Data Consumer subscribes to the Data Source's Server [base]/Subscription endpoint for notifications when any Task that they created is updated.

-When using subscriptions in CDex, implementers **SHALL** use topic-based subscription as defined in the [Subscription R5 Backport Implementation Guide] and follow its [Conformance in FHIR R4] expectations.
+When using subscriptions in CDex, implementers **SHALL** use topic-based subscriptions as defined in the [Subscription R5 Backport Implementation Guide].
 This topic-based subscription model supersedes the query-defined subscription model defined in FHIR R4 and supported in earlier versions of CDex.
-In addition to the conformance expectations defined in the R5 Backport Implementation Guide, additional CDex conformance expectation are listed below.
+Systems must follow the [Conformance in FHIR R4] requirements specified in the R5 Backport Implementation Guide and the CDex-specific conformance requirements listed below.

 ##### CDex Task Update Subscription Topic

-This [CDex Task Update] Subscription Topic is formally defined in this guide as a [SubscriptionTopic], a resource defined in FHIR 4B and later versions.
+This guide formally defines the [CDex Task Update] Subscription Topic as a [SubscriptionTopic], a resource defined in FHIR 4B and later versions.

 Note that supporting SubscriptionTopic nor the equivalent Basic resource versions described in the R5 Backport Implementation Guides is NOT required by this guide to support subscriptions.
 {:.bg-warning}